fsantanna/pingus/ceu/README.md

     clicked or not, according to the occurences of `on_primary_button_click` and `update` after 1 second, respectively.

-2. Dispatching Hierarchies
+2. **Dispatching Hierarchies**
-    Some entities in games act as containers for child entities.
+    Entities in games may act as containers for child entities.
     In Pingus, the *Main Menu* in the figure above is represented as a container class with five buttons as children.
-    When a button click occurs, it is first dispatched to the container class, which may take an action before deciding to forward (or not ) the event to its children.
+    When a button click occurs, it is first dispatched to the container class, which may take an action before deciding to forward the event (or not) to the buttons.

-3. Continuation Passing
+3. **Continuation Passing**
     The completion of an activity in a game has a continuation, i.e., something that should execute next.
     If the execution flow is dynamic, the program has to tell the activity